cinnData/DataSci/7. Processing HTML data with Python/README.md

 ### XML and XPath

-HTML is a special case of another language called **XML** (eXtensible Markup Language), which has a wider scope.
+HTML is (approximately) a special case of another language called **XML** (eXtensible Markup Language), which has a wider scope.
 The markup in XML is also defined by the tags, but these are not predefined as in HTML (`head`, `body`, etc).

 **XPath** is a query language for selecting nodes from a XML document.
 XPath expressions look like the path expressions in UNIX (Mac/Linux) file systems.
 For instance, `/html/head` denotes the `head` node, while `/html/body` denotes the `body` node.
 These two are easy, because there is only one `head` node and one `body` node.
 But there are typically many `div` nodes.
 In the example, `/html/body/div` denotes the two `div` nodes.
 These nodes can be identified as `/html/body/div[1]` and `/html/body/div[2]`.